-Allied Force struggled more with cohesion than the first Gulf War coalition.
+Operation Allied Force struggled more with cohesion than the first Gulf War coalition.
 The emphasis on political effectiveness came at the expense of operational effectiveness.
-In addition, both the absence of a clear and present threat felt equally by all and the alliance apparatus worked to the detriment of cohesion within the coalition.
-The Gulf War coalition-despite being an ad hoc organization with possible interoperability problems, definite internal asymmetries, and its members' lack of experience in working together-was effective and cohesive.
+In addition, the absence of a clear and present threat felt equally by all and the alliance apparatus both worked to the detriment of cohesion within the coalition.
+The Gulf War coalition-despite being an ad hoc coalition with possible interoperability problems, definite asymmetries within the coalition, and a lack of experience in working together-was effective and cohesive.
 The coalition worked effectively, despite some interoperability challenges, as a consequence of the clear objectives that allowed the parallel decision-making structure to work.
-The Gulf War was sanctioned by the UN; Allied Force was not.
-Although this did not have much effect on the operations themselves, the sanction of the UN, which is a manifestation of global support for an operation, may bear on the institutional arrangements that are selected to prosecute the operations.
+The Gulf War was sanctioned by the United Nations; Operation Allied Force was not.
+While this did not have much effect on the operations themselves, the sanction of the UN, which is a manifestation of global support for an operation, may bear on the institutional arrangements that are selected to prosecute the operations.
 In other words, when the UN sanctions action, states may forge an international coalition designed to address the mission at hand instead of relying on a preexisting regional alliance.
-However, the factors that give rise to UN sanction-such as global legitimacy and support for the mission, a universally understood threat, or a clear violation of an international norm uniformly valued by the international community-are more important than the sanction itself.
+However, the factors that give rise to UN sanction-such as global legitimacy and support for the mission, a universally understood threat, or a clear violation of an international norm uniformly valued by the international community -are more important than the sanction itself.